 By rejecting group identity, we empower and celebrate the achievements made by an individual’s merit – hard work, creativity, personal investment, and risk taking.

-The private sector and free enterprise are the fastest and most financially rewarding routes to a better life for the Black community.
+The private sector and free enterprise are the fastest route from poverty to prosperity for all Americans.

 Getting a job and earning a living brings dignity, respect, and value to a person’s life.

 Private sector job creation is the cornerstone of prosperity for all Americans.

 We reject socialism in all shapes because it deprives individuals of their personal value, robs them of their unique contributions, and values them only as a member of a special group.

 It is through the private sector that Americans including black Americans can create wealth.

 A quality education is the gateway to prosperity and parents deserve school choice to ensure their children have access to a quality education.

 Over 50 percent of black students in Minneapolis public schools perform below state and national averages while black students from the same neighborhood that attend Ascension, Cristo Rey, and Hope Academy, private faith-based schools, perform above state and national averages of all students.
 These schools have waiting lists from desperate parents.

 Government agencies should not hinder impoverished parents of their choice of schools when local public schools fail students academically.
 We believe that choice in education is a civil right.